Janhavi30052002/Chat_BOT/README.md

 # Chat_BOT
 # Simple Python Chatbot

-A basic chatbot built in Python that can respond to user queries and perform tasks.
+A basic chatbot built in Python that can recognize text & respond to user queries and perform tasks.

 ## Introduction